 Creating an enabling environment with people in Zimbabwe to live independent and productive lives

-Help us build a new Community Center
+Help us build a Multi- Purpose Disability Friendly Center

 Our Stories